ultralightbeam/project-2_CNNs-on-traffic-signs/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-[Project notebook](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) provided in this repo.
+[Project jupyter notebook](https://github.com/ultralightbeam/project-2_CNNs-on-traffic-signs/blob/master/Traffic_Sign_Classifier.ipynb) provided in this repo.

 ### Data Set Summary & Exploration